bhnord/activities/events.md

 ### Celtic Bells Live @ JFK Library

 Join us for a free program that tells the story of Irish immigrants in Boston.

+### 20s/30s Club Night

+We aren't staying home on a Saturday night!

 ### Zumbathon & Bingo